CDP Choline in capsules or powder

 CDP-Choline is vital to maintaining optimal brain health.
 And has been shown to increase cognitive energy, boost brain function, enhance communication between neurons, and protect neural membranes from free radical damage.

-Cognizin® is a patented, allergen-free, and water-soluble form of CDP-Choline available in premium nootropic stacks like Performance Lab® Mind.
-And you’ll get 250 mg Citicoline in Mind Lab Pro®
+Cognizin® is a patented, allergen-free, and water-soluble form of CDP-Choline available in premium nootropic stacks.
+Performance Lab® Mind and Mind Lab Pro® both contain 250 mg Citicoline.

-I suggest starting with a dose of 250 – 500 mg daily.
+I suggest supplementing 250 – 300 mg twice per day.
 And CDP-Choline is a great compliment to a stack including any nootropic from the racetam-family.
 Anything that causes an increase in uptake of acetylcholine in your brain.

 You need to provide your brain with the CDP-Choline it is demanding.
 Or it starts cannibalizing your own brain cells to make more acetylcholine.
 Signs that you’re lacking adequate choline are headaches.